AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 }
 ```

-In the above example, the "label1" is the identifier for the label sequence and it is appended by the label that is displayed to the authors wherever a label is required.
+In the above example, the "label1" is the identifier for the label sequence and it is appended by the label that is displayed to the Authors wherever a label is required.
 Save this file and upload it in the XML Content Version Labels section.

 >[!IMPORTANT]
 >